taunsquared/graphic-novel-thesis/ComicBookScript/2019-04-04_Script-Final.md

 Nova Jatobá, dryly, not unkindly: **"Oh look, it's my favorite source of chaotic good..."**

 Min, pointing towards Asoka and Iri: **"Nova, this is urgent!
-They have *big news* about the Orbiters!"**
+A mechapet!
+Now we can read the tapes!"**

 Off-panel: **"Minka!"**